Leif-Rydenfalk/vger-rs/examples/basic/README.md

 The `render` function is responsible for drawing content to the screen using `vger`.
 It performs the following tasks:

-- Saves the current drawing state.
+- Saving and restoring drawing state.
-- Translates the drawing context to the center of the window.
+- Translates the drawing context.
 - Draws a red circle at the center of the window.
-- Renders sample text ("Lorem ipsum").
+- Renders sample text.
-- Restores the previous drawing state.

 ### `App`